safl/yace/docs/source/install/index.rst

 .. literalinclude:: 100_help.out
    :lines: 1-1

-In case it does not, then check your :Python:`Python <>` environment, in case it is due to an error with **yace** then please submit an issue on :github-yace-issues:`GitHUB <>`.
+In case it does not, then check your :lang-python:`Python <>` environment, in case it is due to an error with **yace** then please submit an issue on :github-yace-issues:`GitHUB <>`.